Pradnya144/Portfolio-Project-1/README.md

     * GitHub is used to store the projects code after being pushed from Git.
 5. Balsamiq:
     * Balsamiq was used to create the wireframes during the design phase.
+6. Compressor.io:
+    * Used free version of https://compressor.io/ to compress jpg images.

 ## Testing